boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 This way, the backpropagation algorithm becomes a recurrent function that will consider each preceding neuron to change it, according to what output is expected.

 The backpropagation algorithm wants to change the neurons that have the biggest impact on the output value.
-As an example, if the output of one preceding neuron is $0.10$ compared to $4.20$ of another, changing the weight for the first neuron will impact the output value by $42$ times less, as if the same change in weight was aplied to the second neuron.
+As an example, if the output of one preceding neuron is $0.10$ compared to $4.20$ of another, changing the weight for the first neuron will impact the output value by $42$ times less, as if the same change in weight was applied to the second neuron.

 ![The simple network considered in this section.](report/assets/pictures/nn/Figure4.4.pdf){#fig:network}